actions-marketplace-validations/bubriks_file-content-checker/README.md

 [![Actions Status](https://github.com/bubriks/file-content-checker/workflows/Lint/badge.svg)](https://github.com/bubriks/file-content-checker/actions)
 [![Actions Status](https://github.com/bubriks/file-content-checker/workflows/Integration%20Test/badge.svg)](https://github.com/bubriks/file-content-checker/actions)

-This action will validate the contents of your files using a JSON file containing regex string values.
+This action will validate the contents of your files using a JSON containing regex string values.
 It sets the status of PR to failure in case of no match.

 ## Usage